Right Triangle Calculator

 We have talked a lot about triangles, in particular, right triangles and their applications in maths and geometry.
-What we haven't talked about yet, is the usefulness of the right triangles for calculating things in real life.
-It might seem like the applications outside of geometry are limited but, e.g., let's look at shadows.
+What we haven't talked about yet is the usefulness of right triangles for calculating things in real life.
+It might seem like the applications outside of geometry are limited, but let's have a look at shadows.

 Yes, shadows.
 The dark shade projected by an object when it is illuminated.
 If you were to look at the shape made by the shadow, the object, and the ground, you would notice that it, in fact, a right-angled triangle!
 At least it is when the object is perfectly vertical, and the ground is horizontal.
-But most of the times, this is a case or at least close enough.
+Most of the time this is the case or at least close enough.
 This means that we can use the right triangle calculator to find different pieces of information about objects under the sun.
 Let's see how.

 Imagine that you have a building of which we want to know the height, but you cannot measure it directly because it's too high to drop a measuring tape from the top.
 What you can do is measure the length of the shadow on the street.
 Then, with the help of any angle-measuring tool and a piece of paper you can find out the angle between the shadow and the ground.
 Knowing that the angle between the building and the ground is 90°, you can input these data values into the right triangle side and angle calculator and obtain the value of the height of the building.

 Using this technique, you can measure the height of many objects as long as you have a bright sunny day or other sources of light to illuminate the object.
-In fact, this use to be a very common measuring technique in the old days.
-Probably the most interesting and mind-blowing use of the right triangles in history is that of Eratosthenes.
-He managed to use right-angled triangles and shadows to measure the radius of the Earth, and now we are gonna explain how he did it.
+In fact, this use to be a very common measuring technique in the olden days.
+Probably the most interesting and mind-blowing use of right triangles is that of Eratosthenes, who managed to use right-angled triangles and shadows to measure the radius of the Earth, and now we are gonna explain how he did it.